 |It's So Different||What Does It Actually Consist Of?|

 The Hario Technica Is So Different

 It would be impossible for a company like Hario to produce a run-of-the-mill product.
 They just don't do it.
-One look at the Hario Technica 5-Cup Coffee Syphon proves that.
+One look at the Hario Technica 5-Cup Glass Syphon Coffee Maker proves that.

 It looks rather like a piece of laboratory equipment, which isn't surprising.
 Hario have been producing laboratory glass since 1921, and specialize in heatproof glass.